-This page was written in December 2017.
+This page was originally written in December 2017.
 Now, a new addition in March 2018: I have finally made a publishing contract with a Finnish publisher.
 The book will be published in spring 2019.

-Finland is a marvellous hiking destination, as is your country, too, I’m sure.
+Finland is a marvelous hiking destination, as is your country, too, I’m sure.
 Every country I have visited has had it’s own great advantages for a hiker and nature enthusiast.
 But in this blog, and the book, I concentrate in Finland and I hope my writings give our country more visibility internationally.
 I hope I can give insight to Finland’s hiking destinations and seasons that differ a lot from each other.
 And I hope to get new friends, hikers throughout the world: hopefully we create interesting discussion about different ways of hiking in various parts of the world.